theredcmdcraft/gitflow-avh/FAQ.md

+* **Why a seperate edition of git-flow?**
+  As we were in need of the implementation of hooks and filters in git-flow, we wrote a patch for the original git-flow.
+After 5 months the patch still wasn't implemented and we decided to focus our work on creating the AVH Edition.
+  Because of the rewrite we did it seems very likely that the patches for new features and bugfixes we create for the AVH Edition, are not compatible with the original git-flow.

 * **Can I still do manual branches and merges when I use git-flow?**
   Of course you can. `git-flow` does not forbid you to keep using vanilla Git commands!